pbr1111/vite-plugin-biome/README.md

 - `failOnError`: Set to `true` to throw an error when Biome encounters issues.
 Defaults to `process.env.NODE_ENV === 'production'`.
 - `useServer`: Set to `true` to reuse the LSP proxy server in each execution.
 Defaults to `false`.
 - `verbose`: Set to `true` to print additional diagnostics and some diagnostics show more information.
 Defaults to `false`.
+- `args`: Pass extra arguments to the command (https://biomejs.dev/reference/cli/).
+Check Defaults to `''`.